 The certificate program in ethnic studies explores the changing political, social, economic and cultural realities of racial, ethnic and indigenous communities in the United States and the Americas.

-The certificate program in ethnic studies, offered by the School of Humanities, Arts and Cultural Studies, explores the changing political, social, economic and cultural realities of racial, ethnic and indigenous communities in the United States and the Americas.
-The coursework combines topics and methods in the humanities, arts and social sciences to critically analyze racial, ethnic, gender and sexual identities, transnational movements, and diverse forms of cultural, literary and political expression.
+The certificate program in ethnic studies explores the changing political, social, economic and cultural realities of racial, ethnic and indigenous communities in the United States and the Americas.
+The coursework combines topics in the humanities, arts and social sciences, and instruction is given on methods to critically analyze racial, ethnic, gender and sexual identities, transnational movements, and diverse forms of cultural, literary and political expression.

 Ethnic Studies (Certificate)

 - Offered by: New College of Interdisciplinary Arts and Sciences

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.